tonykwan510/gutenberg_search/README.md

 # Gutenberg Search

-A utiility to search ebooks in Project Gutenberg.
+A utility to search ebooks in Project Gutenberg.

 ## Usage